 One man answered, "I have to lay this brick to feed my nagging wife and my many ungrateful children."

-Another man said, "I am following my father's footsteps and doing what I am told."
+A man who would not look up said, "I am following my father's footsteps and doing what I am told."

-An old man answered, "I am a mason, this is what I do."
+An older man answered by saying, "I am a mason, this is what I do."

 Yet another man was heard saying, "I do this because I have many debts to pay."